Thorn Electrical Industries: Further expansion

-In 1957, Thorn entered an agreement with Bendix Aviation Corporation in the United States to make electrical components for guided missiles and supersonic aircraft in the UK on behalf of Bendix.
-The same year, they made arrangements with EMI to produce "His Master's Voice" (HMV) and Marconiphone radio and television receivers.
-They also brought all the lighting activities under Atlas Lighting Limited.
+In 1957, Thorn entered an agreement with Bendix Aviation Corporation in the United States to produce electrical components for guided missiles and supersonic aircraft in Britain on behalf of Bendix.
+The same year, they made arrangements with the transnational conglomerate EMI to produce "His Master's Voice" (HMV) and Marconiphone radio and television receivers.
+Additionally, Thorn reorganised all of its lighting activities under Atlas Lighting Limited.
 In April 1959, they acquired Philco's UK business.

-The company bought Ultra Electronics in 1961.
+In 1959, the company secured a stake in the relay operator Multi-Signals Ltd; it became a wholly-owned subsidiary of Thorn in 1964.

+During 1961, Ultra Electronics's consumer electronics interests were integrated with Thorn, which continued to manufacture products under the Ultra brand up to 1974.
+These activates were subsequently organised under a subsidiary, the British Radio Corporation Limited.

 In 1964, driven by the need to compete more effectively in world markets, Thorn merged its lighting interests with those of Associated Electrical Industries (AEI) to form British Lighting Industries.
-Thorn took over Glover and Main, a local Edmonton company in 1965, a gas-appliance manufacturer.
+One year later, Thorn took over Glover and Main, an Edmonton-based gas appliance manufacturer.
 Thorn manufactured television sets in Australia and in Bradford, UK.

 In June 1967, Moffat's interests in the UK were acquired.
-In August 1967, Thorn acquired Metal Industries, Limited, which had interests in electrical and electronic control and instrumentation, including Avo, Towler and Fawcett.
+In August 1967, Thorn acquired Metal Industries, which had interests in electrical and electronic control and instrumentation, including Avo, Towler and Fawcett.
 Certain of Thorn's electrical interests were merged with the UK electronic interests of the Bendix Corporation through a joint company, Thorn Bendix.
-In November 1967, Thorn bought out AEI's 35% interest in British Lighting Industries.
+In November 1967, Thorn bought out AEI's 35 percent interest in British Lighting Industries.
 In March 1968, they acquired Keyswitch Relays.

 By 1968, the Thorn Group had over fifty major factories in the United Kingdom and eight overseas covering a wide field in the electrical and electronics industries.
 At the time, their British Radio Corporation Limited held a leading position in the UK manufacture of television receivers, radio receivers, radio gramophones and tape recorders sold under the brands Ferguson, Ultra, HMV and Marconiphone.

-Thorn's British Lighting Industries held the largest share of the UK lighting market in 1968 and was also the largest exporter of lighting equipment from the UK.
-It sold its products under the brands Mazda, Atlas and Ekco.
+Furthermore, Thorn's British Lighting Industries held the largest share of the UK lighting market in 1968 and was also the largest exporter of lighting equipment from the UK; it sold its products under the brands Mazda, Atlas and Ekco.

 Its domestic appliances division had a large share of the electric and gas cooker market sold under the brand names Tricity, Main and Moffat.
 It was also a substantial manufacturer of refrigerators, gas fires and small electric appliances.
 Thorn was also a major manufacturer of industrial catering equipment through its subsidiaries, Benham & Sons and James Scott & Co.

-Through a joint venture with AEI (Thorn-AEI Radio Valves and Tubes) they were one of two major manufacturers of valves and tubes in the UK, including colour television tubes.
+Through a joint venture with AEI (Thorn-AEI Radio Valves and Tubes), they were one of two major manufacturers of valves and tubes in the UK, including colour television tubes.
 The brand names of the products were Mazda and Brimar.